facebookarchive/fixed-data-table/docs/ColumnAPI.md

 ### `minWidth`

-If this is a resizable column this is its minimum width.
+If this is a resizable column this is its minimum pixel width.

 type: `number`

 ### `maxWidth`

-If this is a resizable column this is its maximum width.
+If this is a resizable column this is its maximum pixel width.

 type: `number`